Mummanajagadeesh/Mummanajagadeesh/README.md

 The generator produces **sine, square, and triangular outputs** and exposes **continuous control** of amplitude, DC offset, and phase.
 Additional AM/PM blocks and a relaxation-oscillator VCO extend the system for modulation experiments.

-The signal path is fully modular—each block is buffered to avoid inter-stage loading errors, enabling predictable behavior across a **1 kHz–500 kHz** operating band.
+The signal path is fully modular-each block is buffered to avoid inter-stage loading errors, enabling predictable behavior across a **1 kHz–500 kHz** operating band.

 **Measured characteristics**